klfarran/scheme-traductor/README.md

     - Double-click on the "racket....dmg" disk-image file that you saved
     - From the disk folder that opens, drag the Racket vXXXX folder (where XXXX is the number of the current version of DrRacket) to the _Applications_ folder

-- Download the scheme-traductor folder from the main branch in this repository
+- Download the _esquematico_ folder from the main branch in this repository
-    - Copy the scheme-traductor folder into the Racket/collects folder
+    - Copy the _esquematico_ folder into the Racket/collects folder
     - The 'collects' folder should be located at _hard drive_/Applications/Racket vXXXX, where XXXX is the number of the current version of Dr Racket

 - Open the Terminal application and make sure that the entire /Applications/Racket vXXXX/collects hierarchy is world-readable and world-executable, but not world-writeable by executing the command